Tennis-Ruud reaches U.S. Open final with confident win over Khachanov | Sports-Games

 Tennis-Ruud reaches U.S. Open final with confident win over Khachanov

 It's such a mental and psychological game that any small detail can help you win the match."
-Ruud would make the leap from world number seven to number one if he hoists the trophy on Sunday or if Tiafoe beats Alcaraz in their semi-final later on Friday, according to the ATP.
+Ruud would make the leap from world number seven to number one if he hoists the trophy on Sunday over Alcaraz, according to the ATP.
 Khachanov, who rose to a terrific level to upset Australian Nick Kyrgios in a five-set quarter-final thriller, said he was pleased to notch a few great wins in New York but was utterly exhausted from the gruelling slate of competitors.

-Norwegian Casper Ruud harnessed his mighty forehand to reach his second Grand Slam final this year by beating Russian Karen Khachanov 7-6(5) 6-2 5-7 6-2 at the U.S. Open, keeping alive his hopes of reaching the top of the world rankings.
+Norwegian Casper Ruud harnessed his mighty forehand to reach his second Grand Slam final this year, beating Russian Karen Khachanov 7-6(5) 6-2 5-7 6-2 at the U.S. Open and keeping alive his hopes of reaching the top of the world rankings.
 The first Norwegian man to reach the final at Flushing Meadows won an extraordinary 55-shot rally to close the first-set tie break on his way to victory at Arthur Ashe Stadium.

-The fifth seed next faces either home hope Frances Tiafoe or third seed Carlos Alcaraz of Spain in the final.
-"This match is probably the biggest match for both of our careers," said Ruud, who was left humbled when he lost in straight sets to Rafa Nadal in June's Roland Garros final.
+The fifth seed next faces Carlos Alcaraz of Spain in the final Sunday.
+"This match is probably the biggest match for both of our careers," said Ruud, who was left humbled when he lost in straight sets to Rafa Nadal in June's French Open final.

 "You want to take care of the opportunities you have and I was able to do that today."
 The 23-year-old Ruud is known for his poise on clay but was equally effective on New York's hard courts, winning 14 straight points to build a 5-1 lead in a near-flawless second set.